-This meta-review is based on visiting the Zero dealer in San Francisco, sitting on models, reading MANY ride reviews, talking to friends who've ridden various Zero models, poring over spec sheets and generally trying to answer EVERY question you might have about a Zero.
+This meta-review is based on visiting the dealers in California, sitting on models, reading MANY ride reviews, talking to friends who've ridden various Zero models, poring over spec sheets and generally trying to answer EVERY question you might have about a Zero.

 Or as Sam Paschel, Zero's CEO put it: "The first three things people ask about an electric motorcycle are always: how far will it go, how fast can it go, and how long does it take to recharge?"

 Let's try to answer those questions (and many more) about the Zero SR/F.

 - Why you should consider the Zero SR/F